-At that time, the Jewish people were living under the oppressive government of the Syrian ruler Antiochus Epiphanes IV (a rather ironic name — Epiphanes means “God Manifest”), who was a descendant of Seleucus, one of the generals of Alexander the Great.
+At that time, the Jewish people were living under the oppressive government of the Syrian ruler Antiochus Epiphanes IV (a somewhat ironic name — Epiphanes means “God Manifest”), a descendant of Seleucus, one of the generals of Alexander the Great.

 When Alexander died, he left no legitimate heir (that survived); instead, his empire was divided among the Diadochi, his surviving generals.
 For several centuries the divided empire was ruled by the rival dynasties of two of his generals:

 - Ptolemy controlled the south in Egypt; Cleopatra was the last of his line in the first century B.C.

-- Seleucus controlled Syria in the north; his descendant was Antiochus Epiphanies IV, who controlled Judea in the 2nd century BC.
+- Seleucus controlled Syria in the north; his descendant was Antiochus Epiphanies IV, who ruled Judea in the 2nd century B.C.

 Under the leadership of Judas Maccabeus, “the Hammer,” the Syrians were overthrown, and the Temple had all signs of paganism removed.
 The statue of Jupiter was ground to dust.
 A feast was instituted on 25 Kislew, 165 B.C., for the Temple’s purification and re-dedication.
 The story goes that the light of the Temple was relit with only enough pure oil to last one day but miraculously lasted for eight days until more could be found.
 The Festival of Lights is celebrated for eight days.

 One of the most important Chanukah customs is to light colorful candles in a menorah or candelabrum with eight branches, one for each night of Chanukah plus one prominent one that holds the candle to light the others, for a total of 9 stems.
 On the first night, one candle is lit, and on each succeeding night, another is added so that all eight are alight on the last night.
 Some menorahs have seven branches, as described in Exodus 25:31-40.